Red Lion Hotels: Operations

-Red Lion hotels are currently located in Arizona, California, Colorado, Connecticut, Florida, Idaho, Maryland, Michigan, Mississippi, Missouri, Montana, Nevada, New Mexico, Ohio, Oregon, Pennsylvania, Utah, Washington, British Columbia and Wisconsin.
+Red Lion hotels are currently located in Arizona, California, Colorado, Connecticut, Florida, Idaho, Maryland, Michigan, Mississippi, Missouri, Montana, Nevada, New Mexico, Ohio, Oregon, Pennsylvania, Utah, Washington, Wisconsin, as well as British Columbia in Canada.
 This includes approximately 30 company-owned and 17 franchised properties.
 The majority of these are full-service properties, though there are a growing number of limited-service locations.

 In 2006 Red Lion Hotels announced plans to double the number of properties under the Red Lion brand within five years through acquisitions in Texas, California and Nevada and a gradual eastward expansion.
 However, by 2009 the chain had only managed to increase its holdings by two hotels.
 Between 2007 and 2008 parent company Red Lion Hotels Corporation lost one-third of its market value and subsequently instituted a wage freeze and five percent pay reduction for salaried employees.
 In a 2008 interview, CEO Anupam Narayan stated he expected the chain to lose six properties by the end of that year; franchises that did not commit to a required remodel program.

 In early 2014 Red Lion Hotels Corp shifted the company focus away from the financial struggles of the market to the operation of the hotels under the Red Lion banner.
 This was due to a stabilization in the hospitality market following the economic downturn of 2007.
 The new CEO of the company coming from over 25 years in the hospitality industry wanted to focus more on providing a high quality brand for guests of the corporation.